 What to Leave at Home

-These items seem innocent enough, but they might be too much of a distraction.
+These items seem innocent enough, but they might be too distracting.
 The goal of rehab is healing and self-reflection, so external stimuli aren’t recommended.
-You should also skip bringing these items:
+It would be best if you also skipped bringing these items:

 The use of cell phones differs between rehab centres.
 Some places ban them, while others allow cell phone use at specific times.
 Your best bet is to enquire with your rehab centre so that you’re prepared.

 The same goes for cigarettes.
-Most rehabs have smoking areas, but some limit the number of cartons you can bring in.
+Most rehabs have smoking areas, but some limit the number of cartons you can bring.
 Other centres prohibit smoking in some areas, so it’s best to double-check.

 What Happens After Rehab?

-After you’ve completed your stay at rehab, you’re free to go back home.
+After completing your rehab stay, you’re free to go back home.
 You might take some time off to relax or jump straight into work.
-Some people have a career, family, and parenting obligations that will need attention.
+Some people have career, family, and parenting obligations that will need attention.

-You’ll need to attend aftercare therapy, go to support meet-ups, and work hard to maintain your sobriety.
+You’ll need to attend aftercare therapy, attend support meet-ups, and work hard to maintain sobriety.
 But unlike before rehab, you’ll have the tools and coping mechanisms to avoid substance use.
 Of course, this doesn’t mean life will be perfect.

-Relapse does happen, and it’s vital to recognize the warning signs to prevent it.
-Drug and alcohol relapse usually has three stages: emotional, mental, and physical.
+Relapse does happen, and it’s vital to recognise the warning signs to prevent it.
+Drug and alcohol relapse usually has three emotional, mental, and physical stages.

 Emotional Relapse

 Addiction often occurs because of deep-rooted emotional issues.
-You might still encounter these post-rehab, leading to relapse if ignored.
-These emotions are magnified by a lack of self-care, poor nutrition, and sleep problems.
+You might still encounter this post-rehab, leading to relapse if ignored.
+A lack of self-care, poor nutrition, and sleep problems magnify these emotions.

 Try to put a lot of focus on your mental and physical well-being once you leave rehab.
 Journal, meditate and engage in daily exercise for self-care.
 Get enough sleep and attend therapy to deal with emotional stress.